How Much Does Optimizely Cost in 2026?

 Does Optimizely have a free plan?

-Is Optimizely priced by impressions?
+Is Optimizely priced by impressions or MTUs?

 Do Optimizely contracts require annual commitment?